Aelakhdar/Dog-Vision-/README.md

 # Dog-Vision-
-Machine Learning project using google Collab
+Machine Learning project using google Collab to detect the dog breeds